hellowac/mapnik-wiki-zh-cn/GettingStartedInXML.md

 ## Step 2: data

-Now, we need some data to render, let's use a shapefile of world border polygons from http://naturalearthdata.com.
+Now, we need some data to render.
+Let's use a shapefile of world border polygons from http://naturalearthdata.com.
 Download the data from this wiki's local cache [here](data/110m-admin-0-countries.zip) or directly from the [Natural Earth Data site](http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/110m/cultural/110m-admin-0-countries.zip).
 Unzip the archive in the same directory as the `world_map.py`.
 Once unzipped, you should see four files like:

     ne_110m_admin_0_countries.shp
     ne_110m_admin_0_countries.shx